-On September of 1780 Lord Cornwallis and his Legion entered Charlotte North Carolina and found a Hornets Nest!
-Come out and learn more about the struggle that took place in Mecklenburg County through demos covering what British and Patriot Soldiers wore, what gear they used, what their lives were like, a battle each day at 2:00 p.m., and talk with Col. Polk.
-The Latta House will be open throughout the weekend with clothed interpreters, cooking in the kitchen, and more.
-There will be time period vendors, a food vendor, and The Olde Mecklenburg Brewery will be out!
-Hope to see you there!
+In September 1780 Lord Cornwallis and his Legion entered Charlotte, North Carolina and found a Hornets Nest!
+Come out and learn more about the struggle that took place in Mecklenburg County through demonstrations, talks, and activities for all ages.
+A battle will be held each day at 2:00pm.
+The Latta House and museum will be open.
+There will be time period vendors and food vendors including The Olde Mecklenburg Brewery!

 All Hallows Eve

 Learn about the history of Halloween and meet some of its famous characters throughout history.
 Children can trick or treat around the plantation, participate in costume contests, make crafts, and enjoy countless activities.

 Travel through the Plantation at night as you venture past an explosive Civil War battlefield, survive a soldiers cemetery, escape a ghostly prison camp and enjoy being frightened all in the spirit of Halloween.

 November 8th and 9th (10am-4pm each day)

 The festival features traditional and modern arts and crafts (baskets, pottery, jewelry, gourds and more), as well as local vendors selling goods and food, storytelling, music and more.

 Experience a Colonial Christmas as you walk through the plantation.
 See period Christmas decor, meet Father Christmas, see Christmas baking in the kitchen, and learn about period Christmas traditions.

 December 6th (10am-4pm)